Why See Ernie?

 A must-see for any baseball fan

-Mitch Albom's popular biopic of Detroit broadcast legend Ernie Harwell, returns to the City Theatre for it's sixth anniversary!
+Mitch Albom's popular biopic of Detroit broadcast legend Ernie Harwell, returns to the City Theatre for it's seventh anniversary!

 HOW DID THE PLAY COME ABOUT?